Illustration from "Journal du voyage du Chevalier Chardin en Perse - 1686" showing Shah Abbas Mosque

 Shah Abbas Mosque - medreses

-The completion of the decoration of the complex required a long time and perhaps it lasted until the end of the Qajar period (XIXth century), when the palette of colours extended to include bright yellow (which gives a Mediterranean flavour to the decoration).
+The complex includes two smaller courtyards housing two medreses at the sides of the main prayer hall.
+The completion of the decoration required a long time and perhaps it lasted until the end of the Qajar period (XIXth century), when the palette of colours extended to include bright yellow.
 Most of the tiles were replaced in the 1930s.

 Shah Abbas Mosque - medreses